WikJxx/swift-app/README.md

 ---

 ## Testing
-To run the tests, use the following command:
+To run the tests,make sure you have docker running and use the following command:
 ```bash
 go test ./...
 ```